+Some of the market stalls have been held by the same family for generations, and many of those who work here have worked here for their whole lives.
 The emphasis is on health and wholesomeness, and vendors take pride in the freshness of their wares.
-They are happy to let you try before you buy, and I was sad that I could not take any of the wonderful things they had on offer back home!
+They are happy to let you try before you buy, and I was sad that I could not take any of the wonderful things they had on offer back home.

 There really is a lot to see while wandering through these historic streets, but if you love fresh local produce as much as I do, a visit to Cork definitely is not complete without a visit to The English Market.